 The included keyboard is also good enough for even professional writers.
 Although the mouse isn’t exactly as comfortable as I had hoped.
 The pen is a joy to use, however.
 It’s accurate, reliable, and has 4096 levels of pressure sensitivity.
-Long story short, it’s one of the best pens out there for drawing, only rivaled by Wacom.

 Despite all that, the Surface Studio 2 is extremely expensive.
 You know you’re in trouble when Apple’s iMac Pro looks like a better value.
-I say this because of the mobile processor, which will show it’s age rather quickly.
+I say this because of the mobile processor, which will show its age rather quickly.
 Of course, the Studio 2 has that incredible pen display, which might be a major selling point for some.

 I’ve heard the same argument over and over again.
 People always say Pre-built PCs aren’t the greatest value, and I tend to agree.
 You can build a PC for yourself for much better value, and it will get the job done.
-But I’d be hard-pressed to build a compact, silent, and good looking PC like the Corsair One Pro.
-That’s where it’s hefty price tag starts to make sense.
+But I’d be hard-pressed to build a compact, silent, and good-looking PC like the Corsair One Pro.
+That’s where its hefty price tag starts to make sense.

 The Corsair One Pro i80 is nothing short of a technical marvel.
 It looks absolutely incredible, for starters.
 Its compact frame means you can put it on a small desk, yet it makes its presence known with great tasteful RGB lighting.
 From any angle, this is a total knockout in terms of aesthetics.
 The insides are also completely liquid-cooled.
-Both the GPU and CPU, which is impressive on its own.
+Both the GPU and CPU, which are impressive on their own.

 The processor here is the Core i9 9920X and the GPU is the GeForce RTX 2080Ti.
 These are power-hungry components, yet with the great liquid cooling I mentioned, this PC performs silently.
 It doesn’t get annoyingly loud at full load either.
 16GB of DDR4 memory is included, though you can upgrade that to 32 or more.
 The 960GB NVMe SSD is blazing fast and helps a lot in video editing.